kellenschmidt/kspw-docker/README.md

 ## Other Docker Scripts

-`npm run docker-stop`: Stops and removes the docker containers.
+`npm run stop`: Stops and removes the docker containers.
 Backs up database to `/database/backups`.

-`npm run docker-deploy-prod`: Starts the Docker containers and installs code for production.
+`npm run deploy-prod`: Starts the Docker containers and installs code for production.
 The frontend can be accessed from http://kellenschmidt.com.
 The backend can be accessed from http://api.kellenschmidt.com.

-`npm run docker-deploy-test`: Starts the Docker containers and installs code for testing.
+`npm run deploy-test`: Starts the Docker containers and installs code for testing.
 The frontend can be accessed from http://test.kellenschmidt.com.
 The backend can be accessed from http://testapi.kellenschmidt.com.

 ## General Notes